amanrai31/jsDOM/README.md

 ### Where is JS in HTML

-1. internal JS    ( in head (which is very bad), OR at the end of body )
+1. internal JS    ( in head (which is very bad => put js in head and try `document.body` returns null i.e. DOM elements will not be accessable), OR at the end of body )
 2. external JS    ( standard way => because of modularity, readability, and cached JS which speeds up reload )

 ### Where is CSS in HTML